-Each student is provided a Sexual and Gender-Based Harassment Policy upon Orientation.
+Each student is provided the link for the Title IX Non-Discrimination and Anti-Harassment Policy and training during Orientation.
 This Policy is designed to ensure a safe and non-discriminatory educational and work environment and to meet legal requirements, including: Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in the College's programs or activities; relevant sections of the Violence Against Women Reauthorization Act; Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of sex in employment; and California laws that prohibit discrimination on the basis of sex, sexual orientation, and gender identity.
 It does not preclude application or enforcement of other College or School policies.